pc494/pc494/README.md

 ### What I'm working on now

-\> Finishing up my entry to [Lux AI, Season 3](https://www.kaggle.com/competitions/lux-ai-season-3/overview)
+\> Nervously watching the (semi-) random walk as my entry to [Lux AI, Season 3](https://www.kaggle.com/competitions/lux-ai-season-3/overview) try to hang on for a silver medal.